What is Typhoid Fever?

-A vaccination for typhoid fever is recommended if you are travelling to an area of high risk, particularly if you are going to be staying and working with local people and sanitation and food hygiene are likely to be poor.
+A vaccination for typhoid fever is recommended if you are travelling to an area of high risk, especially if you are planning on staying there for longer periods or if you intend on working with the locals.

 - Vi vaccine (given in one dose as a single injection).